EugenMayer/gdpr-dsvgo-csp-boilerplate/README.md

 **This works for any website, any framework and is extremly simple, but yet very effective - no backend implementation needed**

-It will block anything:
+It will block anything (any domain not being the same domain as you website/platform):

  - Google Fonts
  - Recaptcha
  - any non local 3rd party domains like CDNs or similar
  - GA
- - any iframe
+ - any IFRAME
- - any external form
+ - any external FONTS
- - any external js
+ - any external JS
  - any external CSS
  - any ajax to external URLs

+ If will allow ( even without consent):

+ - any local CSS (local means same domain)
+ - any local JS
+ - any local AJAX
+ - any local FONTS
+ - any local ASSET(images, whatever)

  That means, you are on the safe side until the user user gives his consent.